adelasantosd/normtrace-disability-rights/docs/methodological-note.md

 - whether legal language itself functions as a mechanism of exclusion;
 - and whether normative silence generates subgroup-specific barriers.

 ### Stage 3.
-Conventionality and international alignment analysis
+Conventionality analysis and international human rights compatibility analysis

 The domestic legal framework is assessed against the applicable international legal instrument through a functional legal comparison.
 The methodology focuses on legal effect rather than textual symmetry.